fastnetksa/zatca-api/README.md

 # ZATCA API PHP Client

-PHP library for seamless integration with the ZATCA (Zakat, Tax and Customs Authority) e-invoicing API, enabling invoice reporting, clearance checks, compliance verification, and certificate management.
+This is a simple PHP library to work with the ZATCA API.
+You can send invoice data, check invoice status, verify compliance, and manage certificates easily.

 ---